 The state lawmakers created The Minnesota Essential Community Supports (ECS) program to provide financial support to people 65 years of age and older who wish to remain living in their residence or living independently in private homes.
-The program is intended for persons functionally ineligible for Medicaid.
+This program is intended for persons functionally ineligible for Medicaid.
 This means that they do not require the level of care provided by nursing home facilities, but do require some assistance to remain living at home.
 Usually this means that they require assistance with their Instrumental Activities of Daily Living (IADL), such as cooking and cleaning, and no more than one of their Activities of Daily Living (ADL), such as eating, grooming, and dressing.
 Eligible participants are financially outside of the limits for Minnesota Medicaid, also called Medical Assistance in Minnesota.

-The Minnesota Department of Human Services administers the ECS program, offering qualified applicants up to $428 a month (over $5,000 / year) towards essential services such as home meal delivery, homemaker services, and adult day care.
+The Minnesota Department of Human Services administers the ECS program, offering qualified applicants, as of 2018, up to $428 a month (over $5,000 / year) towards essential services such as home meal delivery, homemaker services, and adult day care.

 To receive ECS support, applicants must meet several different eligibility criteria.